smohdarif/jas_helm_install/values/For_PROD_Setup/README.md

 ---
 **Enable JAS**

-If xray is up and is now integrated with Artifactory , next  enable JAS in the values.yaml:
+If xray is up and is now integrated with Artifactory , you can perform the Xray DBSync.
+After that enable JAS in the helm values.yaml:

 ```
 python yaml-merger.py tmp/8_mergedfile.yaml 9_enable_JAS.yaml > tmp/9_mergedfile.yaml